• Skip to primary navigation

 Pickled Beets Recipe

-The sweet pickled beets recipe is a traditional recipe that a friend shared with me many years ago.
-It says to sterilize the jars and boil the lids.
-I don’t do that any longer.
-Since the jars will be processed for 30 minutes, the jars and lids will be heated in the process.
-Just make sure they are clean.
+The sweet pickled beets recipe is a traditional one that a friend shared with me many years ago.
+It instructs to sterilize the jars and boil the lids.
+However, I no longer do this.
+Since the jars will be processed for 30 minutes, they will be heated and sterilized during that time.
+Just make sure the jars and lids are clean.

 Pickled Beets Recipe